 For more details, make sure to check out myracing’s course maps above.

-With the festival approaching, the ante-post odds lists are beginning to take on a more definitive shape.
+At the time of writing, Corach Rambler is the current favourite but with the festival approaching, the ante-post odds lists are beginning to take on a more definitive shape.
 Check our Grand National tips to learn more.

-There are generally two types of bet for the Grand National.
+There are two types of main bets for the Grand National.
 Win-only bets involve your horse winning the race outright.
 Conversely, if you’d prefer to hedge your bets, you can opt for an each-way bet.
 This is effectively two bets – one for your horse to win and the other for your horse to place, which means they can finish 1nd, 2nd, 3rd, 4th and sometimes 5th and your bet will still come in.